 A teaching approach that encourages students to conduct research and remain lifelong learners.

-Yes, students who obtain the IB diploma at the end of lycée are accepted into all areas of French higher education: medicine, law, the grandes écoles de commerce, Sciences Po, preparatory classes or even the bachelor's degree at the École Polytechnique.
+Yes, students who obtain the IB diploma at the end of secondary school are accepted into all areas of French higher education: medicine, law, the grandes écoles (ESSEC, ESCP, HEC), Sciences Po, preparatory classes or even the bachelor's degree at École Polytechnique.
+The IB diploma is fully integrated into Parcoursup.

 Find out how the International Baccalaureate can open the doors to an exceptional future for your child.